rosasmolinagabri/Team4/README.md

 This content focuses on key elements such as the input, output, processes, performance, and security for Exstructa features.
 It contains additional documents to support the project, these being: System Sequence Diagrams, Use Case Descriptions, Use Case Scenarios, and a class Diagram.
 This folder also contains the possible UI meant for our application.

 ### System Design Document
 This folder contains the final phase of the project.
-It contains documents like the Class Design Diagram, Pseudocode for each class, System Sequence Diagrams, and .
+It contains documents like the Class Design Diagram, Pseudocode for each class, System Sequence Diagrams, and Statechart diagrams.

 ### Additional documents
 Outside folders you only have this README file and the schedule of Exstructa and all its phases on a Microsoft Project file.